Buying an RV is sort of like having a baby.

 They don't hold up for very long, especially if they are not properly taken care of.

-Though there are some manufacturers who make a quality travel trailer.
+Though there are some manufacturers who make some of the best made travel trailers.

 e.
-Fiberglass Travel Trailers- These have quite a few benefits over the typical travel trailer.
+Fiberglass Travel Trailers- Fiberglass travel trailers have quite a few benefits over the typical travel trailer.
 They hold their value better because they are made to be more leak-proof than the traditional trailer as they have far less seams to allow water to come in.

 The fiberglass construction holds up better and they are usually fairly streamlined and cute.